 As set in HUD's Federal Register Notice, 87 FR 31636, construction activities that utilize CDBG-DR funds, including the mitigation set-aside, must be reasonable and consistent with market costs at the time and place of construction or procurement.
 To comply with this requirement, NCORR will follow the procedures outlined in its Procurement Manual to complete and document independent cost estimates (ICE), cost or price analyses, and cost reasonableness determinations within each of its procurements.
 Additionally, selected subrecipients must establish similar processes to those outlined above to ensure proper cost controls.
+NCORR will review such processes and procedures on an ongoing basis as part of its monitoring procedures.

-Selected subrecipients must also consider the costs and benefits of incorporating hazard mitigation measures to protect against the specific identified impacts of future extreme weather events and other natural hazards.
+Selected subrecipients must also consider the costs and benefits of incorporating hazard mitigation measures to protect against the specifically identified impacts of future extreme weather events and other natural hazards.
 These controls will be reviewed during a capacity and risk assessment prior to subrecipient selection.
 Other parameters regarding cost reasonableness requirements will also be outlined within the policies and procedures for each program.